Tim Trummer

-Tim Trummer (born 10 November 2005) is an Austrian professional footballer who plays as a defender for Austrian Bundesliga club Red Bull Salzburg.
+Tim Trummer (born 10 November 2005) is an Austrian professional footballer who plays as a defender for Austrian Bundesliga club Grazer AK, on loan from Red Bull Salzburg.

 Club career

 Trummer is a youth product of RB Salzburg, where he started his professional career with FC Liefering in the Austrian Second League in 2023.

 By the 2024–25 season, he had established himself as a starter with FC Liefering, but also with Salzburg's youth team in the UEFA Youth League, regularly captaining the side that reached the semi-final of the competition.
 He however missed this last game of the competition, having already been added to Salzburg's senior team.

 Trummer made his debut with RB Salzburg in a 0–1 Austrian Football Bundesliga win over Austria Vienna on 22 February 2025.

+On 18 June 2026, Trummer moved on loan to Grazer AK.

 International career

 Trummer is a youth international for Austria, having played with teams from the under-19 to the under-21.